SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 I know what you are going to say, if you live in the UK or USA, which is that (a) you cannot trust your government, and (b) the Congress is too moribund to clear out the cockroaches at the FED and open the US central bank system up to democratic control.

-Well,... ($^\prime) how about trusting the private firms more?
+Well,... (a$^\prime$) how about trusting the private firms more?
 And (b$^\prime$) I think Brett Scott is never going to get his army to win the war on cash, so you'd better force your government to protect some payments system that has the same function as cash.
 Because you are going to lose paper and coin currency anyway (except for collector catalogues and historian's museums).
 If you do not see a CBDW as functionally as good as cash, you'd better look-up